Spec-ify/specify/docs/contributing.md

 ### Code Structure

 The program is split into multiple files.
+Refer to [file-structure.md](/docs/file-structure.md), or the `tree of contents` below that links to its respective section.

 - client Folder
     - data Folder